sdysch/sdysch.github.io/_posts/2022-02-18-Simulating_Mancala_part_1.md

 Because player one always moves first, and gets a free choice, it is interesting to calculate the win, lose, and draw rates for the different first move choices.
 ![First move win rates for random-random strategy]({{ site.baseurl }}/images/mancala/random_random_first_move_prob.png)

-### Different strategies
+## Different strategies
 From the initial analysis, we know that players tend to win if they choose buckets which maximise the number of moves they make.
-Clearly, making choices which maximise their score increase will also perform well.
+Clearly, players using strategies which involve making choices maximising their score increase will also perform well.
 With these ideas in mind, we can develop different strategies for players to apply, and then simulate them against each other.

-**Exact strategy**
+### Exact strategy

 For this strategy, the player makes choices by favouring moves which will end in the player's goal, therefore giving them another move.
 If multiple moves of this kind are possible, they are played in order, starting with the closest to the player's goal, enabling a repeated advantage of this rule.